 While it is impossible to fully eliminate the chance of falling, it is possible to reduce that risk by making your shower set up as safe as possible.
 One of the main advantages of using a shower caddy is that it lets you put all of your supplies within arm’s reach so that you do not have to bend down to pick up the things that you need.
 When you bend down two things can happen that are potentially unsafe.
 First, you could throw yourself off balance when you bend over, and, second, you could get water in your eyes.
 Since vision is closely related to balance, getting water in your eyes can also cause you to lose your balance.
 Don’t try this at home, but just to show you an example of this: If I keep my eyes open and stand on one foot, I can keep my balance relatively easily.
 However, if I close my eyes and then stand on one foot, you can see that it’s definitely harder for me to maintain my balance.
 Therefore, if using a shower caddy helps you avoid bending and avoid getting water in your eyes, it can help you stay a bit safer while you shower.
 We also like that this shower caddy is rust-proof because it will last longer and look nicer than one that is not rust-proof.
 We have tried the ones that are not rust-proof and we had to replace them much more quickly.
 Even the rust-proof ones do get a little bit of rust where the pieces connect, but we have found that this happens to a much lesser degree.

 If you want to give this shower caddy a try to see if it will work for you, you can find a link to it here.
-Don’t forget to also get a shower mat and possibly some grab bars installed so that you can stay as safe and independent as possible when you shower.
+Note these are not affiliate links, just links to products we think make sense.
+Also, don’t forget to also get a shower mat and possibly some grab bars installed so that you can stay as safe and independent as possible when you shower.

 Once you get the shower caddy, you can just hang it over the head of your shower, then put the toiletries you need onto the shower caddy.
 Different showers may be arranged differently, so you will want to make sure the shower caddy will work in your shower before you purchase it.